-In Paper II we described the extreme changes in Jupiter's North Equatorial Belt (NEB) which took place in 2011-12: quiescence, narrowing, and fading of the belt, along with acceleration of the prograde NEBs jet to super-fast speed.
-Here we describe how this anomalous state was terminated in 2012, in a rapid and vigorous disturbance known as a NEB Revival - the first in living memory.
-At the same time, the North Temperate Belt (NTB) had entered a similar preparatory state, which was terminated by a NTB Revival initiated by a typical outbreak on the super-fast NTBs jet.
-The two concurrent Revivals appeared to constitute a 'great northern upheaval' that extended from the equator to ~38°N, which may have been the first such event ever recorded.
-We compare this dual event with the more typical 'Global Upheavals', which consist of near-simultaneous Revivals of the NTB and the South Equatorial Belt (SEB), along with equatorial coloration, and we discuss the current understanding of Global Upheavals.
+Paper II described the extreme changes in Jupiter's North Equatorial Belt (NEB) which took place in 2011-'12: quiescence, narrowing and fading of the belt, along with acceleration of the prograde NEBs jet to super-fast speed.
+Here we describe how this anomalous state was terminated in 2012, in a rapid and vigorous disturbance known as an NEB Revival - the first in living memory.
+At the same time, the North Temperate Belt (NTB) had entered a similar preparatory state, which was terminated by an NTB Revival initiated by a typical outbreak on the super-fast NTBs jet.
+The two concurrent Revivals appeared to constitute a 'great northern upheaval' extending from the equator to \sim 38°N, which may have been the first such event ever recorded.
+We compare this dual event with the more typical 'global upheavals', which consist of near-simultaneous Revivals of the NTB and the South Equatorial Belt (SEB), along with equatorial coloration.
+We also discuss the current understanding of global upheavals.